 Chicken Curry Ingredients

-- Curd/yogurt – Use fresh curd or yogurt.
+- Curd/yogurt: Use fresh curd or yogurt.
 It keeps the chicken soft and moist.
-It also makes the gravy creamy.
+It also makes the chicken curry creamy.

-- Red chili powder – I have used a combination of two different red chili powders here.
-Spicy red chili powder for marinating the chicken and Kashmiri red chili powder while making the chicken curry.
-Kashmiri red chili powder gives a bright red color to the dish and is not spicy.
-If you do not have it simply skip adding it.
-You can add any chili powder but adjust the quantity as per the spiciness of the chili powder.
+- Red chili powder: I use spicy red chili powder for marinating the chicken and Kashmiri red chili powder for the curry.
+Kashmiri chili powder adds a bright red color without much heat.
+If you don't have it, use any red chili powder and adjust the quantity to suit its spiciness.

-- Green chilies – Skip adding it if you prefer less spicy.
+- Green chilies: Skip adding them if you prefer less spicy.

-- Tomatoes – I have used fresh tomatoes and grind it in the mixer to make the paste.
-You can substitute it with canned tomatoes.
+- Tomatoes: I have ground fresh tomatoes in the mixer to make the paste.
+You can substitute it with canned tomatoes or tomato passata.

 For the detailed list of ingredients & their measurements, please check out the recipe card below.